Li Zhen (female general)

-Li Zhen (李贞; 1908–1990) was the first female general of the Chinese People's Liberation Army.
+Li Zhen (李贞; 1908–1990) was the first female general of the People's Liberation Army.

 Early life

 Li was born the sixth daughter to a peasant family in rural Liuyang.
 Her family farmed fields measuring 2 and a half mu and had caught fish to supplement their diet.
 Until the age of 18, Li was referred to as Danmeizi (旦妹子).
 At age six, she was sent to live with the family of her intended husband, Gu Tianshun, whose father was a doctor.
 Li formally married Gu at age 16.

 Revolution

 In 1926, Danmeizi signed up to Yonghe district women's organisation using the name Li Zhen.

-In 1927, Li joined the Communist Party of China, acting as a scout for the local communists.
+In 1927, Li joined the Chinese Communist Party (CCP), acting as a scout.
 During this time, Li led a group to collect grain and recruit soldiers.
 She was based in Yonghe, but remained legally married to Gu.
-Later that year, a clash between the Communists and the Kuomintang resulted in the deaths of several revolutionaries and Li's name being put on a wanted list.
+Later that year, a clash between the CCP and the Kuomintang (KMT) resulted in the deaths of several revolutionaries and Li's name being put on a wanted list.
 As a result, Gu's family severed their ties with Li, sending her mother notification of divorce.

 By 1928, Li was a member of the District Committee and deputy secretary of the Party Branch of the Pingliu Guerillas.
 She became head of the Liudong Guerilla Unit Soldiers' Committee (士兵委员会), later known as the Liuyang County Party Committee (浏阳县委).

 When the Autumn Harvest Uprising began in 1928, there were few members of the proletariat willing to join Mao Zedong and Li is credited with rallying members of her troop to join the fighting.

 At the beginning of 1929, Li and her guerilla unit were encircled by KMT forces.
 They fought until night and, with no more bullets, the five surviving members of the troop retreated until they were hemmed in with no escape other than a cliff behind them.
 Li gave the order to avoid being taken alive and promptly jumped down the cliff.
 She landed on a tree and, after regaining consciousness, she and one other survivor buried their comrades.
 Li had been pregnant at the time and she later miscarried.
 It is popularly believed that this child was Li's with Zhang Qilong, who had been stationed at Liuyang since October 1927.
 However, documentation suggests that the two only married legally in 1932.